Auztin/ootr-auto-tracker-pj64/README.md

 # What is this?
-This is a Project64 script that runs a local version of [Track-OoT](https://track-oot.net/) ([Git](https://bitbucket.org/zidargs/track-oot/src/master/)) and automatically updates it based on what you have and have not done in the currently running game.
+This is a Project64 script that allows communication with [A Tracker](https://tootr.auztin.net/) and automatically updates it based on what you have and have not done in the currently running game.
-This was developed using v6.2 of the OoT Randomizer.
+This was developed using v8.1 of the OoT Randomizer.
 Version changes might break certain functionality.

 # What does it track?
 - All items and their upgrades